XuemeiGu/MelvinPython/README.md

 ## Codes

-Examples on creating quantum physical states and symbolic transformations: \
+Examples on creating quantum states and symbolic transformations: \
 Related Mathematica codes are in the branch [Mathematica_Codes](https://github.com/XuemeiGu/MelvinPython/tree/Mathematica_Codes):

 * The SimpleHOMExample program shows how to work with quantum states, and how the symbolic transformations work.